soundcloud/roshi/cluster/README.md

 ```

 These properties ensure that every possible finite set of (WriteOp +
-KeyScoreMember) operations resolves to the same final state.
-Stated another
+KeyScoreMember) operations resolves to the same final state, regardless of the
-way, any valid [linearization][aphyr] is equal to any of its permutations.
-I
+execution order.
+Stated another way, any valid [linearization][aphyr] is equal
-think.
+to any of its permutations.
+I think.

 [aphyr]: http://aphyr.com/posts/309-knossos-redis-and-linearizability